Joint Classics-History Ph.D. Program in Ancient History

-There are six basic requirements for the M.A. in Ancient History: two sight translation exams, in Greek and Latin literature, based on the reading list; two extensive research papers; and two modern language exams.
-The student must complete three of the four major assignments (ancient language exams and extensive research papers) by the start of the fifth semester, and the other by the start of the seveneth semester.
+There are six basic requirements for the M.A. in Ancient History: two sight translation exams, in Greek and Latin literature, administered by the Department of Classics and using the Classics reading list; two extensive research papers; and two modern language exams.
+The student must complete three of the four major assignments (ancient language exams and extensive research papers) by the start of the fifth semester, and the other by the start of the seventh semester.
 If all four major assignments and both modern language exams are not passed by the beginning of the seventh semester, a terminal M.A. will be awarded.

 Students in the program are expected to demonstrate, through successful completion of an appropriate course or a written exam, competence in (a) one ancillary field (normally epigraphy or archeology; exceptionally numismatics, papyrology, or art history) and (b) two literature/author Classics courses (including one poetry course or survey)

 Written and oral exams will be taken in two minor fields: Greco-Roman literature and a historical field outside of Greco-Roman history.